 I have seen small pools of boiling hot water in both Iceland and my home country of New Zealand but I never knew there were actual LAKES where the water was actively boiling.

-Turns out there is, and the second largest boiling lake in the world is located in Morne Trois Pitons National Park on the reasonably offbeat Caribbean Island of Dominica.
-In fact, hiking to said Boiling Lake was one of the main tourist offerings on the island – if you are fit that is.
+Turns out there is, and the second-largest boiling lake in the world is located in Morne Trois Pitons National Park on the reasonably offbeat Caribbean Island of Dominica.

-I had planned our trip to Dominica because it was offbeat.
+I had planned our trip to Dominica because it is an offbeat island.
 Because there are no large resorts on the island and little tourism compared to other islands and countries in the region, and because Dominica is known as the nature island – still densely jungled and undeveloped.

 So hiking to an obscure attraction like a boiling lake definitely intrigued me.